malstor/thunderx-ubuntu/README.md

 Download the firmware modules and makefile to a folder and do: make && make install

 Without these modules to offload crypto, there were race conditions that manifest in apps like Docker, or any app that uses streaming hash functions in Go, it would result in an "Unexpected EOF" error message.
-By offloading the crypto to silicon it unfucks the issue.
+By offloading the crypto to silicon it fixes the issue.